/* -*- Mode: IDL; tab-width: 2; indent-tabs-mode: nil; c-basic-offset: 2 -*-

 * nsIIdleService itself.

-* back, the observer topic is "active".
+* back, the observer topic is "back".

 * The data param for the notification contains the current user idle time.